 The arrow head is the metal part of an arrow at the very tip.
-It is very small as can be seen in the photograph, but it would have had a long thin, wooden shaft attached to it.
+It is very small (as can be seen in the bottom right photograph), but it would have had a long thin, wooden shaft attached to it.
 The Egyptians would use these arrows to shoot their prey when they went out hunting for food.

 The size of the arrows can tell us a lot about how the Egyptians hunted.
 The arrows would have been very light to carry, so they could easily carry a lot at once.
 The Egyptians hunted in groups and they would each shoot the animal with an arrow to kill it.
 As the arrows are so small, they needed to use quite a lot.